huuuuusy/huuuuusy.github.io/docs/FORKING.md

 `https://<your-username>.github.io`.

-In **Settings**, open **Pages**, choose **Deploy from a branch**, select `master`, and use the repository root.
+In **Settings**, open **Pages**, choose **Deploy from a branch**, select `main`, and use the repository root.
 GitHub documents the current Pages setup in [Creating a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

 If you keep a different repository name, the site becomes a project site.
 Set